 Huat’s up for Chinese New Year?

-Prepare to stuff yourself with glorious (and auspicious) food
+Prepare to stuff yourself with glorious food

-Not your average cheongsams…
+These are not your average cheongsams…

-And if you need a break from all that celebrating…
+If you need a break from all that celebrating…